 Burning feet, to be a more precise burning sensation in the feet might be due to nerve damage in our legs, also known as neuropathy.

-There are many medical conditions that can lead to burning feet.
+Many medical conditions can lead to burning feet.
 However, the most common condition is diabetes.

 When it comes to treatments for burning feet, most of them try to reduce pain and stop further nerve damage.

 Moreover, inflammation and infections of the feet might lead to a burning sensation.
-The most common infection is the athlete’s foot.
-This is actually a skin infection due to fungus.
+The most common infection is athlete’s foot.
+This is a skin infection due to fungus.